-SEER is an efficiency guideline for ACs, and the higher the number, the more efficient it is.
-The difference between 23.5 and 26 is not crazy however, and the efficiency changes depending on the model.
+SEER is an efficiency guideline for ACs, and the bigger the number, the more efficient it is.
+The difference between 23.5 and 26 is not crazy however, and the efficiency varies depending on the model.
 On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is specially for heat pumps.
 It tells you how efficient the system is at heating.
-We can see from these examples when comparing efficiency ratings, air conditioners are about equal, if not even better depending on the AC you choose.
-The greatest difference between heat pumps and ACs is that heat pumps can also heat your home while an AC can't.
+We can see from these examples when comparing efficiency ratings, air conditioners are almost equal, if not even better depending on the model you choose.
+The greatest difference between the two is that heat pumps can also warm up your home while an AC cannot.

 Does climate matter for heat pumps?

 Heat pumps are more effective in hotter climates with mild winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
 We encourage you to consult with a ACE certified

 HVAC tech who has experience in your region before settling on a heat pump.
 If the equipment just isn't right for your climate, you could have very high electric bills.
 Once the temperature gets too low, it's near impossible for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
 This means you may unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption way up.